MohammadKassas143/Diamonds-Price-Prediction-2024/README.md

 7. saving the model

-with the attached notebook I acheived the 9th place in the private leaderboard.
+with the attached notebook I achieved  the 9th place in the private leaderboard.
 I hope you enjoy.